Input CSS

 Is this safe for production?

 Yes.
 CSS minification is standard practice used by every major website.
-As long as your CSS is valid before minification, it'll work perfectly after.
+As long as your CSS follows W3C standards, it'll work perfectly after.
 Always test in staging first though.

 Related CSS Tools